ringcentral/ringcentral-api-docs/docs/meetings/embeddable.md

 ## Navigate to the Meetings Tab

 You can use `rc-adapter-navigate-to` to bring the Meetings tab to the foreground in the app.
-This is useful if you want to implment functionality like clicking to schedule a meeting from your  web app.
+This is useful if you want to implement functionality like clicking to schedule a meeting from your web app.

-This can be used with [RingCentral's Click-to-Dial library](https://github.com/ringcentral/ringcentral-c2d) to provide a visual click-to-dial web-based tool tip, where clicking on the tool tip's meeting icon can bring up the widget and navigate to the meetings tab.

 === "Javascript"
     ```javascript